 3. If a certificate is a required component of a digital signature transaction, the Facility shall ensure that the certificate format used by the signer is sufficient for the security and interoperability needs of the public entity.
 See C.C.R 22002

 Digital signatures must be created by public key cryptography (“PKC”) or signature dynamics.
 See C.C.R.
 22003

 Special consideration must be given to documents requiring public notarization.
-Bid bonds, payment bonds, and performance bonds can be accepted in a digital format without notarization when they are verified and transmitted by a trusted third party entity (Surety2000, InsureVision, or equal).
+Bid bonds, payment bonds, and performance bonds cannot be accepted in a digital format.

 8.7 AWARDING THE CONTRACT